netarc/react-partial-store/README.md

+# Depecration Notice

+This library has been succeeded by a v2 concept re-write: https://github.com/netarc/refrax

 # React Partial Store (RPS)

 Another simple library for unidirectional dataflow architecture with support for fragmented (partial) data.
 Inspired by collaboration with [sarahhenkens](https://github.com/sarahhenkens) and [omab](https://github.com/omab) and similar libraries.